 No sensitive personal data is transferred to Company or any third party agent, consultant, and contractor without the informed and prior written consent of the originating data subject.

+No personal information of the originating data subject is shared with: (i) a third party or (ii) for any purpose other than as originally authorized in writing by the originating data subject, without obtaining the originating data subject’s prior written consent for such use.
+The Company provides the originating data subject the opportunity to not share its personal information or withdraw its consent at any time.
 The Company exchanges personal data with a third party only if: (i) the involvement of the third party agent, consultant, and contractor is necessary, (ii) the third party agent, consultant, and contractor is under confidentiality agreement to keep the personal data confidential, not share the personal data with any other party, and only use the personal data for the intended purpose for which it was originally provided, and if used for any other purpose to inform the Company and obtain Company’s prior written consent before using for any other purpose) (iii) establish reasonable safeguards to ensure the third party agent, consultant, and contractor adheres to applicable privacy principles as required by law, and if such third party agent, consultant, and contractor cannot reasonably do so, refuse and/or stop the processing of any personal data to such third party.
 Company may be required to disclose personal data in response to a lawful request by public authorities.
 Company remains liable for appropriate onward transfers of personal data to third parties.

 Each data subject may request a copy of their personal information from the Company by contacting the Company at firstname.lastname@example.org.
 In addition, the data subject may update, amend or delete their personal data with the Company so that it is truthful, complete and accurate, in accordance with the applicable privacy laws and as further permitted by Company policy.
 The Company may charge a reasonable fee for access to personal data where, for example, the request for access is manifestly excessive or repetitive.
 Company may deny access to personal data where the burden or expense of providing access is disproportionate to the risks of the originating data subject’s privacy or where right of persons other than the originating data subject would be violated.
 Personal data is retained only for as long as is necessary to accomplish the originally intended purpose for use of such personal data, or for as long as may be permitted or required by applicable law.